The GMC's 'Good medical practice' (2024) principles apply as much to remote consultations as to any other consultation. Doctors must:

 - communicate with other doctors to ensure continuity of care, especially when seeing people who may be registered with another GP

-- have appropriate indemnity in place for the work they undertake.
+- have appropriate indemnity in place for the work they do.

 Consent and confidentiality

 You must ensure you carry out the consultation in an environment where you can maintain patient confidentiality.
-You may also wish to explain to the patient the importance of ensuring that they are somewhere private where details of the consultation cannot be overheard or seen by someone else.
+You may also wish to explain to the patient the importance of ensuring they are somewhere private, where details of the consultation cannot be overheard or seen by someone else.

 Just as with face-to-face consultations, careful contemporaneous notes should be made of the discussion with the patient, any assessment and management plan.

 If you plan to record the consultation, the GMC advises that you must inform the patient in advance and obtain consent.
-The patient should be told the reasons why you are recording the consultation, how it will be stored and for how long.
-Record details of patient consent in the records and remember the recording will form part of the patient’s medical record, and should be treated in the same way as other medical records.
+Tell the patient why you are recording the consultation, how it will be stored and for how long.
+Record details of patient consent in the records and remember the recording will form part of the patient's medical record, and should be treated in the same way as other medical records.

 Ensure there are appropriate security arrangements in place when personal information is stored, sent or received electronically.
 NHS Digital has a Codes of Practice for handling information in health and care.

-Meanwhile, GMC guidance on confidentiality says that if you are responsible for managing patient records or other patient information, you must make sure the records you are responsible for are made, stored, transferred, protected and disposed of in line with data protection law and other relevant laws.
+Meanwhile, GMC guidance on confidentiality says that if you're responsible for managing patient records or other patient information, you must make sure the records you're responsible for are made, stored, transferred, protected and disposed of in line with data protection law and other relevant laws.

 You should also be satisfied that any members of staff you manage are trained and understand their information governance responsibilities.